Pasta-fantasia/elena-notifications-telegram/README.md

 - On Pycharm clone elena and elena_notifications_telegram.
 - Create a virtual env on elena_notifications_telegram and from the Pycharm terminal (making sure that the venv is active) run `make install`
-- On `test/adapters/notifications_manager/test_home` copy the sample file `secrets-sample.yaml` to `secrets.yaml` and configure your Telegram access configuration as explained before (it doesn't need real exchange info)
+- To run integration test, on `/test/integration/adapters/notifications_manager/test_home` copy the sample file `secrets-sample.yaml` to `secrets.yaml` and configure your Telegram access configuration as explained before (it doesn't need real exchange info)